na-na-hi/renget/archive/pmdhelloworld.md

 `WHAT WAS THAT.
 WHAT WAS ANY OF THAT.
 AUGH.
 WHAT IS MY LIFE.`

 While thoroughly disturbed by the whole experience of... whatever the hell that was, at least I knew that I could collect items.
-Didn't have any clue on how many, or how I get them back out of myself, but that would be a problem for future me to figure out.
+Didn't have any clue on how many, or how I get them back out of myself, but that would be a problem that I would have to figure out in the future.

 ***